 Another intriguing example of color use is the strategic application of black.
 Often seen as taboo, when used astutely, black can offer a fresh understanding of surrounding colors and elements.
 In this project, black provides both contrast and context to the other hues.

 Embracing Local Raw Materials

-We have attempted to continue the Indian cultural narrative by using local raw materials.
-The textures of these individual raw elements, such as brick and stone were highlighted using available natural light.
-The material palate consists of Godhra brick tiles, concrete floor and stained Birch plywood in its raw form.
-At the same time there are elements like colored PU, back painted glass and matte black paint that balance out the rusticity.
+We’ve aimed to extend the Indian cultural narrative by incorporating local raw materials.
+We’ve showcased the textures of these raw elements, such as brick and stone, using the available natural light.
+The material palette consists of Godhra brick tiles, concrete flooring, and stained Birch plywood in its natural form.
+Meanwhile, elements like colored PU, back-painted glass, and matte black paint balance the rustic ambiance.

-While weaving an Indian cultural narrative through these different elements, we tried to create a new ‘language interpretation’ that doesn’t rigidly adhere to dichotomies like Indian v/s western, modern v/s traditional.
-Such narratives can be found via artwork of old vintage cars and global 3D artwork coexisting with Bastar’s tribal art in the same space.
-The intent has been to provide an ‘experience’ to the end user that is unpredictable and dynamic.
-Creating such an experience surely involves risk-taking for the designers, but the reward is an unprecedented yet a enduring experience for the clients.
+In weaving this Indian cultural narrative, we have striven to forge a new ‘interpretative language’ that avoids strict dichotomies such as Indian versus Western, or modern versus traditional.
+This approach is embodied in the coexistence of old vintage car artwork and global 3D art with Bastar’s tribal art in the same space.
+Our goal is to offer the end user an ‘experience’ that is both unpredictable and dynamic.
+Crafting such an experience involves a certain degree of risk-taking for the designers, but the reward is an unparalleled and enduring experience for our clients.

 Photography by Photographix